’90 Day Fiance’ Season 5 Recap: Molly Goes Wedding Dress Shopping, Azan Takes Nicole To The Gym

 Nicole & Azan

 In Morocco, Azan finally manages to convince Nicole to go to the gym.
-He puts her under a full workout program, half-expecting that she will not finish it.
+He puts her under a full workout program, half expecting that she will not finish it.
 Nicole surprised him by finishing the session, and he heartily applauds her.

-Later, Azan takes Nicole and her two-year-old daughter May on a hiking trip.
+Later, Azan takes Nicole and her 2-year-old daughter May on a hiking trip.
 He thinks Nicole’s lifestyle in America is “lazy.”

 In a shocking confessional interview, Azan admits that he’s only 55 percent attracted to Nicole.
 He wants her to be more active, and he really wants her to lose weight.
 But Nicole thinks that she shouldn’t change for any man and that Azan should love her for who she is.